bhart17/nea/README.md

 >An Object that contains any valid CSS3 properties and their values, used to style the `<p>` HTML element that contains the text

 >`"content": Object`
->An Object that contains the source for the text to be drawn from
+>An Object that contains the source for the text to be drawn from as a [text content Object](#text-content-object)

 Example
 ```json